mitre-atlas/mlmac/content/competition-details.md

 title: Competition Details
 ---

-The official rules and terms of services can be read at TBD.
+The official rules and terms of services can be read [here](/terms).

 ## Schedule